MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 03-04/Note 1 - Conditionals.md

 ### Boolean Expressions

-It was mentioned in *Note – Data Types* that a `boolean` is a value that is `true` or `false`.
-A `boolean` is one of the eight primitive data types, which is why the keyword `boolean` is all lowercase.
+A `boolean` is one of the eight primitive data types.
+Like all primitive data types, it is written in all lowercase letters.

 A **Boolean expression** is an expression that evaluates to either `true` or `false`.
 You can create Boolean expressions using **comparison operators**, **equality operators**, and **Boolean operators**.